giahenville/FinalreQualifyMe/README.md

 - Provide personalized feedback and guidance.

-To empower users—especially women—to apply confidently for roles even if they don’t meet every listed requirement, promoting a more inclusive and realistic understanding of job qualifications.
+To empower users, especially women, to apply confidently for roles even if they don’t meet every listed requirement, promoting a more inclusive and realistic understanding of job qualifications.